Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Production stage:** Set the stage retention policy to **60 days**

-### Question 8  💩🐣
+### Question 8  💩

-HOTSPOT Where should the build and release agents for the investment planning applications suite run?
+Where should the build and release agents for the investment planning applications suite run?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.